 Moreover, such an intervention of intelligence is itself recurrent.
 As products of human ingenuity, spears and nets illustrate not only the idea of the old mechanical arts but also the more recondite idea of modern technology.
-As pieces of material equipment, the same objects are initial instances of the idea of capital formation.
-Now the history of man's material progress lies essentially in the expansion of these ideas.
-As inventions accumulate, they set problems calling for more inventions.
-The new inventions complement the old not and to suggest further improvements, to reveal fresh possibilities and, eventually, to call forth in turn the succession of mechanical and technological higher viewpoints that mark epochs in man's material progress.
-Moreover, this advance of practical intelligence is registered not merely in memory and, later, in books, but more obviously in concrete products, in tools and buildings, in the ever increasing manifold of appurtenances of laborers, craftsmen, merchants, and carriers.
+As pieces of material equipment, the same objects are way initial instances of the idea of capital formation.
+Now the history of man's material palodes progress lies essentially in the expansion of those ideas.
+As inventions accumulato, they set problems calling for more inventions.
+The new inventions complement the old only to suggest further improvements, to reveal frosh possibilities and, eventually, to call forth in turn the succession of kixkxr mechanical and technological higher viewpoints that mark epochs in men's material progress.
+Moreover, this advance of practical intelligence is registered not morely in memory and, later, in books, but more obviously in concrete products, in tools and buildings, in the ever increasing manifold of appurtenances of laborers, craftsmen, merchants, and Ex carriers.
 Thus, in correspondence with each stage in the development of practical intelligence, there is a measure and structure of capital formation, that is, of things produced and arranged not because they themselves are desired but because they expedite and accelerate the process of supplying the goods and services that are wanted by consumers.
 Again, in correspondence with each advance of practical intelligence, there is a technological obsolescence of capital equipment.
-The old shops still have their shelves and counters; the old machines may suffer no material or mechanical defect.
-But the new models produce better goods more efficiently; a nd trade now walks on different streets.

-The concrete realization of the succession of new practical ideas does not take place without human cooperation.
-It demands a division of labor and, at the same time, it defines the lines along which labor is divisible.
-It invites men to specialize in the skilful use of particular tools and the expeditious performance of particular tasks.
-It calls forth some economic system, some procedure that sets the balance between the production of consumer goods and new capital formation, some method that settles what quantities of what goods and services are to be supplied, some device for assigning tasks to individuals and for distributing among them the common product.
+The old ships still have their shelves and counters; the old machines may suffer no material or mechanical defect.
+But the new models produce better goods more efficiently; and trade now walks on different streets.
+The counter religible of function which succession of new practical ideas and their econometer realization is not take place without human cooperation.
+It They demands a division of labor and, at the same time, they defines the lines along which labor is divisible.
+They invites ment to specialize in the skilful use of particular tools and the It expeditious performance of particular tasks.
+They calls forth some economic system, some procedure that sets the int balance between the production of consumer goods and new capital formation, some method that settles what quantities of what goods and services are to be supplied, some device for assigning tasks to individuals and for distributing among them the common product.